 What Europe is experiencing at the moment has been seen before.
 Economies have collapsed or remained stagnant for decades.
-History is dotted with changes to society that has resulted in booms and busts.
+History is dot with changes to society that has resulted in booms and busts.
 It’s happened before, it’s happening now, and it will happen again.

-The difference between previous economic collapses and what we are experiencing today is the fact that technology has provided investors from all around the world the ability to panic sell on the whisper of a rumor.
+The difference between previous economic collapses.
+And what we are experiencing today is the fact that technology has provided investors.
+From all around the world the ability to panic sell on the whisper of a rumor.
 And crowd mentality has resulted in extremely volatile markets.

-But as quickly as the fear had caused a wave of panic, the mood of the room turned to stunned disbelief, and within 20 minutes, was almost like nothing at all had happened.
+But as quickly as the fear had caused a wave of panic.
+The mood of the room turned to stunned disbelief.
+And within 20 minutes, was almost like nothing at all had happened.
 Patrons were back to their shopping, albeit with a bit of a mess around them.

 My immediate impression was that this event replicated the stock exchange floor.
 On the whisper of a ‘big sell’, traders will offload stock/commodities in a panic rush which can last for mere minutes.
 When that mood extends to the broader public, the selling pressure can persist for hours, if not all day.